FUSIONFoundation/efsn/README.md

 ### Pull image from repository:

-`docker pull fusionnetwork/gateway:latest`
+`docker pull fusionnetwork/gateway2:latest`

 ### Run a Gateway
-`docker run -it -p 9001:9001 -v YOURDIRECTORY:/fusion-node  fusionnetwork/gateway`
+`docker run -it -p 9001:9001 -v YOURDIRECTORY:/fusion-node  fusionnetwork/gateway2`

 ### Build your own Gateway (optional)
-`docker build --file Dockerfile.gtw -t YOUR-DOCKER-HUB-ID/gateway .`
+`docker build --file Dockerfile.gtw -t YOUR-DOCKER-HUB-ID/gateway2 .`

 ### Run a Gateway using your image
-`docker run -it -p 9001:9001 -v YOURDIRECTORY:/fusion-node  YOUR-DOCKER-HUB-ID/gateway`
+`docker run -it -p 9001:9001 -v YOURDIRECTORY:/fusion-node  YOUR-DOCKER-HUB-ID/gateway2`

 Remember to replace `YOUR-DOCKER-HUB-ID` string with your valid Docker Hub id.

+You can now connect via `ws://localhost:9001`

+## Run a MinerAndLocalGateway

+Change the parameter `YOURDIRECTORY` to your local directory

+### Pull MinerAndLocalGateway image from repository:

+`docker pull fusionnetwork/minerandlocalgateway2:latest`

+### Run a MinerAndLocalGateway

+`docker run -it -p 127.0.0.1:9000:9000 -p 127.0.0.1:9000:9000/udp -p 127.0.0.1:9001:9001 -p 127.0.0.1:9001:9001/udp -p 40407:40407 -p 40408:40408 -v YOURDIRECTORY:/fusion-node fusionnetwork/minerandlocalgateway2 -u <account to unlock>  -e MinerAndLocalGateway`

+### Build your own MinerAndLocalGateway (optional)
+`docker build --file Dockerfile.minerLocalGtw -t YOUR-DOCKER-HUB-ID/minerandlocalgateway2 .`

+### Run a MinerAndLocalGateway using your image

+`docker run -it -p 127.0.0.1:9000:9000 -p 127.0.0.1:9000:9000/udp -p 127.0.0.1:9001:9001 -p 127.0.0.1:9001:9001/udp -p 40407:40407 -p 40408:40408 -v YOURDIRECTORY:/fusion-node YOUR-DOCKER-HUB-ID/minerandlocalgateway2 -u <account to unlock>  -e MinerAndLocalGateway`

+Remember to:
+1. Replace `YOUR-DOCKER-HUB-ID` string with your valid Docker Hub id.

+2. Put your keystore file in `YOURDIRECTORY/UTC...`

+3. Put the password.txt file in: `YOURDIRECTORY/password.txt`

+`Note: Password file must be named password.txt and the keystore must have UTC in it's name.`

 You can now connect via `ws://localhost:9001`